spark-jobserver/spark-jobserver/doc/python.md

 ### Packaging a job

-In order to be able to push a job to the the job server it must be packaged into a python Egg file.
-Similar to a Jar, this is just a zip file with a particular internal structure.
+In order to be able to push a job to the the job server, it must be packaged into a Python Egg file.
+Similar to a Jar, this is just a Zip file with a particular internal structure.
 Eggs can be built using the [setuptools](https://setuptools.readthedocs.io/en/latest/) library.

 In the most basic setup, a job ready for packaging would be structured as: